Pedro Altán

 Pedro Manuel Alejandro Altán Hernández (born 4 June 1997) is a Guatemalan professional footballer who plays as midfielder for Liga Guate club Municipal and the Guatemala national team.

-Career
+Club career

 A youth product of Municipal, Altán joined their academy at the age of 16.
 He debuted with their senior team on 20 September 2015.
 He helped Municipal win the 2016 Liga Nacional de Fútbol de Guatemala.
 From 2018 to 2020 he was on loan with Deportivo Sanarate, and in 2021 with Cobán Imperial.
 He again helped the team win the 2024 Liga Nacional de Fútbol de Guatemala Clausura tournament, and was given the number 10 by the club.

 International career

 Altán made the Guatemala national team for the 2023 CONCACAF Gold Cup.

 He was again called up for the 2025 CONCACAF Gold Cup.